-Access management and authentication may be evolving, but passwords aren’t going to disappear any time soon.
-An estimated 300 billion passwords will still exist by 2020, making proper password management a must for businesses of all sizes.
+Access management and authentication methods may be evolving, but passwords don’t seem to be going away any time soon and the following 7 password attack methods continue to be used.
+An estimated 300 billion passwords still exist by 2020, making proper password management a must for businesses of all sizes.

 Robust password management strategies aid in safeguarding user accounts against common password attacks.
 Hackers use a variety of methods to obtain password information, and businesses without proper security in place are at risk for devastating and expensive breaches.

 A password attack is any means by which a hacker attempts to obtain a user’s login information.
 The approach doesn’t have to be sophisticated.
-In many cases, passwords can simply be guessed after trying a few common phrases, such as “password,” which ranks high on the list as a password of choice among users.
-The rest of the time, hackers may rely on one of the following attack methods.
+In many cases, passwords can simply be guessed after trying a few common phrases, such as “password” “123456” and “qwerty” which ranks high on the list as a password of choice among users.
+The rest of the time, hackers may rely on one of the following common password attack methods.

 In a brute force attack, hackers literally attempt to “beat down the doors” of user accounts by employing a computer program to quickly run through as many number and letter combinations as possible.
 Some attacks begin by trying common passwords and move on to more complicated phrases; others methodically try every conceivable password combination until the correct one is found.